meta-graph/core/docs/guides/DEBRIEF_FORMAT.md

 # Agent Debrief Format

-Append one JSON object per line to `AGENTS.md` under **PAST PERSPECTIVES™** at the end of each session.
+Append one JSON object per line to `DEBRIEF.json` at the end of each session.
+The file is treated as JSON Lines (JSONL), so each entry MUST stay on a single line.
 Use the following schema:

 ```json
 {